Skip to main content

 All artworks by artist

-His formal art training includes stints at Yale School of Art, Rhode Island School of Design, and Harvard School of Architecture.
-Atticus's art has been exhibited in national institutions like The Carnegie Museum of Art and The Westmoreland Museum of American Art.
-His awards include receiving Artist of the Year from the Pittsburgh Center for the Arts in 2018.
-His sculptures are now found in public and private collections in the USA, Great Britain, Europe, Australia, Saudi Arabia, China, and The Philippines.
+His formal art training includes studies at the Yale School of Art, the Rhode Island School of Design, and the Harvard School of Architecture.
+Adams’s art has been exhibited in national institutions including the Carnegie Museum of Art, The Mattress Factory, The Frick Pittsburgh Museum, and The Westmoreland Museum of American Art.
+His sculptures are now part of public and private collections across the United States, Mexico, Great Britain, Spain, Australia, Saudi Arabia, China, and the Philippines.

-His formal art training includes stints at Yale School of Art, Rhode Island School of Design, and Harvard School of Architecture.
-Atticus's art has been exhibited in national institutions like The Carnegie Museum of Art and The Westmoreland Museum of American Art.
-His awards include receiving Artist of the Year from the Pittsburgh Center for the Arts in 2018.
-His sculptures are now found in public and private collections in the USA, Great Britain, Europe, Australia, Saudi Arabia, China, and The Philippines.
+His formal art training includes studies at the Yale School of Art, the Rhode Island School of Design, and the Harvard School of Architecture.
+Adams’s art has been exhibited in national institutions including the Carnegie Museum of Art, The Mattress Factory, The Frick Pittsburgh Museum, and The Westmoreland Museum of American Art.
+His sculptures are now part of public and private collections across the United States, Mexico, Great Britain, Spain, Australia, Saudi Arabia, China, and the Philippines.

 SOLO EXHIBITIONS